microsoftgraph/python-sample-auth/README.md

 3. Enter an application name, and choose **Create**.
 (Do *not* choose **Guided Setup**.)

 4. Next you'll see the registration page for your app.
-Note the **Application Id** field &mdash; save a copy of your Application Id, which you will need later to complete the configuration process.
+Copy and save the **Application Id** field.You will need it later to complete the configuration process.

 5. Under **Application Secrets**, choose **Generate New Password**.
-A new password will be displayed in the **New password generated** dialog &mdash; copy this password, which you will need later to complete the configuration process.
+A new password will be displayed in the **New password generated** dialog.
+Copy this password.
+You will need it later to complete the configuration process.

 6. Under **Platforms**, choose **Add platform** > **Web**.